 - Prioritize defines which item is most important and must be addressed before the others.
 They are on the top of the list.

-There can be tasks or user stories that are not able to start until another is completed.
-If not define these dependencies, they can block team members and delay progress.
+There can be tasks or user stories that are not able to start until another one is completed.
+If you don’t define these dependencies, they can block team members and delay progress.
 Consider them and identify dependencies when refining the backlog.